yongjiguan/guan-academic-hompage/content/en/publication/2019-1-Journal-Article-Microwave-Adsorption/index.md

 publication: "Applied Physics A , 2019, 125(2): 149"
 publication_short: "Appl Phys A"

 abstract: An ultrabroadband metamaterial absorber (MMAs) based on room temperature ionic liquids (ILs) and composed entirely of cations and anions was proposed and analyzed in the microwave regimen.
-The dielectric permittivity of the ILs [EMIm][N(CN)<sub>2</sub>] was investigated from 0.5 to 50 GHz; the loss tangent tanδ of [EMIm][N(CN)<sub>2</sub>] declines from 5.91 to 0.34, which implies a high dielectric loss of microwaves.
-To further improve the impedance matching over a wide band, the ILs [EMIm][N(CN)<sub>2</sub>] were injected in a periodic photopolymer cylindrical array fabricated via 3D printing.
+The dielectric permittivity of the ILs [EMIm][N(CN)$_{2}$] was investigated from 0.5 to 50 GHz; the loss tangent tanδ of [EMIm][N(CN)$_{2}$] declines from 5.91 to 0.34, which implies a high dielectric loss of microwaves.
+To further improve the impedance matching over a wide band, the ILs [EMIm][N(CN)$_{2}$] were injected in a periodic photopolymer cylindrical array fabricated via 3D printing.
 We numerically and experimentally demonstrate that this absorber shows over 90% absorption at 9.26–49 GHz when the incident angle is 45° with a relative bandwidth as high as 134.6%.
 Versus water-based MMAs, the proposed absorber shows more than twice the absorption bandwidth.
 Mechanistic investigations show that the ultrabroadband absorption characteristics of the ILs-based MMAs mainly contribute to IL dispersion and electromagnetic resonance.
-Furthermore, the electromagnetic wave energy loss is mainly due to the high-dielectric loss of ILs [EMIm][N(CN)<sub>2</sub>].
+Furthermore, the electromagnetic wave energy loss is mainly due to the high-dielectric loss of ILs [EMIm][N(CN)$_{2}$].

 # Summary.
 An optional shortened abstract.
-summary: An ultrabroadband metamaterial absorber (MMAs) based on room temperature ionic liquids (ILs) and composed entirely of cations and anions was proposed and analyzed in the microwave regimen.
+summary: An ultrabroadband metamaterial absorber based on room temperature ionic liquids and composed entirely of cations and anions was proposed and analyzed in the microwave regimen.

 tags:
 - Source Themes